CraziCoda/crazicoda/README.md

 I am Jeff Konadu Sarpong.
-A fullstack and blockchain developer.
+A fullstack and web programmer.
 I am a Computer Science Student at Kwame Nkrumah University Of Science And Technology.
 My tech stack include JavaScript, Python, Solidity and C++.